 Turkey says EU Mediterranean statement biased, open to talks with Greece

-ANKARA, Sept 11 (Reuters) - Turkey slammed a statement by European Union Mediterranean states on Friday, saying the comments were biased and "detached from reality", but added Ankara was still open to unconditional talks with Greece.
+ANKARA, Sept 11 (Reuters) - Turkey on Friday slammed a statement by the European Union's seven Mediterranean states as biased and "detached from reality", but said it was still open to unconditional talks with Greece.

+NATO members Turkey and Greece have overlapping claims to continental shelves and rights to potential energy resources in the eastern Mediterranean.
+Tensions flared last month after Ankara sent its Oruc Reis survey vessel to map out possible oil and gas drilling prospects in waters claimed by Greece, Cyprus and Turkey.

 ((tuvan.gumrukcu@tr.com; +90 312 292 7021; @tuvangumrukcu; Reuters Messaging: tuvan.gumrukcu.thomsonreuters.com@reuters.net))